 Attorney Alicia Jessop has loved sports for as long as she can remember.
 Her friends and family would be quick to note that her passion for sports have largely molded Alicia’s life.
 In July 2011, that trend continued when Alicia merged her passions for sports and law by launching RulingSports.com, a website dedicated to analyzing legal issues in the world of sports.

-Launching RulingSports.com gave Alicia the springboard she needed to find a national platform to discuss her passion for sports.
+Launching RulingSports.com gave Alicia the springboard she needed to find an international platform to discuss her passion for sports.
 Since launching RulingSports.com, Alicia has been a featured guest on hundreds of sports radio shows nationwide, including ESPN Radio Los Angeles, ESPN Radio Austin, CBS Radio Atlanta and various shows broadcast nationwide on SiriusXM.
-Alicia has also served as a commentator on a number of sports programs, including CBS Denver and China Central Television and CNN’s Headline News.
+Alicia has also served as a commentator on a number of sports programs, including CBS Denver, China Central Television and CNN’s Headline News.
 Alicia also serves as a consultant and contributor on sports segments on CNBC.

 Alicia has received additional writing opportunities as a result of founding RulingSports.com.
 In October 2011, she became the main contributing writer of BusinessofCollegeSports.com.
 In June 2012, she became a contributing sports business writer for Forbes.com where she wrote through January 2015.
 In January 2012, Alicia became a contributor to the Huffington Post.
 Alicia also currently serves as a sports contributor to CNBC.com.
 She is frequently interviewed by sports journalists to provide her commentary on the day’s most-pressing sports law and sports business issues and is quoted frequently in publications, including CBS Sports, Sports Business Daily and USA Today.